wvhulle/rustowl/README.md

 1. Open a Rust file in your editor (must be part of a Cargo workspace).
 2. Place the cursor on a variable definition or reference.
 3. Analysis should start automatically (check the extension status) and complete in a few seconds.
+4. Select a variable definition or reference for which you want to see ownership changes.
-4. Hover over the highlighted lines to check ownership status changes
+5. Hover over the underlined lines to check ownership status changes

 In some editors, you might need to manually enable ownership diagnostics with a code action.